renpy/renpy/sphinx/source/screens.rst

 expression.
 It takes the following properties:

 `modal`
-    If True, the screen is modal, meaning that it prevents the user from interacting with screens below it.
-Defaults to False.
+    If True, the screen is modal.
+A modal screen prevents the user from interacting with displayables below it, except for the default keymap.

 `tag`
     Parsed as a name, not an expression.
 This specifies a tag associated with this screen.
 Showing a screen replaces other